-If the parameter for the '+R' option is not a positive integer, the parameter is ignored and the rule is turned ON with the most recently specified maximal non-flagged nesting level.
+If the parameter for the '+R' option is not specified or if it is not a positive integer, '+R' option is ignored.

 If more then one option is specified for the gnatcheck call, the later option and new parameter override the previous one(s).